LeeYinChen/LeeYinChen.github.io/_posts/2025-08-18-applied-data-science-project.md

 categories: ITD214
 ---
 ## Project Background
+I am from Group 1 of the Post-Diploma Certificate in Applied Data Science (21 Apr 2025 - 29 Aug 2025) of the School of Information Technology, Nanyang Polytechnic, Singapore.

+As part of the course requirements, learners have to submit an applied data science project.
+For this data science project, I sourced and downloaded for my group's consideration the Branded Bottoms Resale Dataset from https://www.kaggle.com/datasets/bathingtape/branded-bottoms-resale-dataset?resource=download

+Group 1 is agreeable to use (or pivot the members' efforts around) the Branded Bottoms Resale Dataset which was assessed and blissed by our instructors, too.

-I am from Group 1.
-Our group's business goal is to optimize the Kapital fashion brand's product offerings, pricing strategies, and customer engagement to maximize sales and brand loyalty in the global market.
+Group 1's business goal is to optimize the Kapital fashion brand's product offerings, pricing strategies, and customer engagement to maximize sales and brand loyalty in the global market.

 We have 4 business objectives as follows:
 - objective 1 - to analyze the relationship between product condition (new, gently used, used, etc.) and price to assess how the same will affect the pricing tier.